the once and future carpenter.

 he’s fine, i swear.

-I quickly siphoned the urine into the medical tubes, refrigerated them as I got dressed, and was at vet right as they opened.
-My all-night had been a success.
+I quickly siphoned the urine into the medical tubes, refrigerated them while I got dressed, and was at the vet right as they opened.
+My all-nighter had been a success.
 I spent the rest of my morning running errands and cleaning up the mess from his litter box in my bathroom.
 I took a glorious nap later that afternoon and spent the rest of the weekend recovering from my messed up sleep patterns.
 Summer school had me up at 5:30 AM every day, so I was tired enough from that early wake up time…my body was truly craving the sleep.

 So much for a restful summer, but hey, at least I didn’t just sit and veg out every day.
 I was productive, spent time with my friends, visited with my family, exercised…and didn’t spend all day rotting away in my pajamas.
 I call that a success.